2600hz/monster-ui/README.md

 *Simply demo how to get the UI up and running in a dev environment by running the `gulp` command and link to the Build section for more info*

+* use `gulp` command to build and launch web server
+* access development environment at `http://localhost:3000/`

 *For nore info on how the `gulp` command works, head to the [Gulp Command](#gulp-command) section*

 ## Using Docker